About Riverscapes Studio

 The QGIS Riverscapes Studio (QRiS) is:

-- Open-Source available on GitHub
+- Open-Source and available on GitHub

 - Striving to follow FAIR Principles